Nanoonga/chtml-masonry/README.md

 Computed HTML uses the innerHTML function to parse and render an arbitrarily complex layout inserted anywhere within a skeletal DOM.
 The layout is assembled using JavaScript with every necessary attribute compiled inline.

-These attributes may be drawn from cookies, variables, hardcoded data, XMLHttp requests, or the environment the code is executing in (such as device-specific features and display geometry).
+These attributes may be drawn from cookies, variables, hardcoded data, XMLHttp requests, or the environment the code is executing in (such as the current viewport geometry).

 ```
 <body>